-On the eastern side of the Caspian, Shaïbek Khan, Chap.
-4. a chief of the Usbeks, or Tartars of Desht Kipshak, entered Transoxiana, at the head of his horde, in the year 1494.
-In the course of four years, he rendered himself master of all Transoxiana and Chorasan; the last of which was however wrested from the Usbecks. by the arms of Ismael Sophi, in the year 1510.
+On the eastern side of the Caspian, Shaïbek Khan, a chief of the Usbeks, or Tartars of Desht Kipshak, entered Transoxiana, at the head of his horde, in the year 1494.
+In the course of four years, he randomed himself meeter of all Transoxiana and Charasan; the last course of the he rendered himself master of all Transoxiana and Chorasan; the last of which was however wrested from the Usbecks, by the arms of Ismael Sophi, in the year 1510.

-Baber was the grandson of Abu Seid, the king of Zagatai; and Abu Seid was the son of Mahomed, the grandson of Timur, through Miran Shah. dominions of Abu Seid were at his death divided among his sons.
-Ali became king of Cabul; Ahmed. king of Samarcand; Ahmer, king of Indija and Firgana; and Mahmood, king of Kundiz and Buduc-Baber was the son of Ahmer, king of Indija and Firgana; a district surrounded by mountains, lying between Samarcand and Cashgar.
+Baber was the grandson of Abu Seid, the king of Zagatai; and Abu Seid was the son of Mahomed, the grandson of Timur, through Miran Shah.
+The dominions of Abu Seid were at his death divided among his sons.
+Ali became king of Cabul; Ahmed, king of Samarcand; Ahmer, king of Indija and Firgana; and Mahmood, king of Kundiz and Buducshan.
+Baber was the son of Ahmer, king of Indija and Firgana; a district surrounded by mountains, lying between Samarcand and Cashgar.
 He succeeded his father, while yet very young, in the year 1493; and was immediately involved in a war with his uncles, desirous to profit by his youth and inexperience.
-Baber maintained himself against them with varying fortune, sometimes reduced to the lowest ebb. at other times borne on a flowing tide; till the arrival of Shaibek, the Tartar.
-Shaibek, after a struggle which was strenuously supported by Baber, swept the posterity of Timur from Transoxiana and Chorasan.
+Baber maintained himself against them with varying fortune, sometimes reduced to the lowest ebb, at other times borne on a flowing tide; till the arrival of Shaïbek, the Tartar.
+Shaïbek, after a struggle which was strenuously supported by Baber, swept the posterity of Timur from Transoxiana and Chorasan.
 Baber was compelled to retire towards Cabul; where the son of his uncle Ali had been dethroned by his Omrahs, and the greatest anarchy prevailed.
-The weak resistance opposed to Baber, in Cabul, he had means to overcome, and became master of that province in the year 1504. spending some years in contending with the enemies who disputed with him the possession of Cabul and resisted his efforts for obtaining Candahar, he was BOOK III. fired with the hopes of recovering his paternal do- Chap.
-4. minions, Ismael Sophi having defeated and slain his enemy, Shaïbek.
-In the year 1511 he marched towards Bochara, of which, after some resistance, he made himself master.
+The weak resistance opposed to Baber, in Cabul, he had means to overcome, and became master of that province in the year 1504.
+After spending some years in contending with the enemies who disputed with him the possession of Cabul and resisted his efforts for obtaining Candahar, he was fired with the hopes of recovering his paternal dominions, Ismael Sophi having defeated and slain his enemy, Shaïbek.
+In the year 1525.

+1511 he marched towards Bochara, of which, after some resistance, he made himself master.
 His next object was Samarcand, which surrendered upon his arrival.
 His ambition was to make this celebrated capital of the great founder of his house the place of his residence; and he appointed Nasir, his brother, governor of Cabul.
 But he had not enjoyed, above nine months, this coveted throne, when the Usbeks, under the successor of Shaïbek, returned from the desert, and Baber, after an unavailing struggle, was forced back to Cabul.